shinobi5/skeletor/README.md

-### Description
+## Skeletor
-Front-end development boilerplate with gulp and nunjucks.
+Front-end boilerplate with gulp and nunjucks.

 ### Setup